Surgeon24/SpaceInvaders/docs/README.md

 * design patterns
 * code smells

-* common.Game doesn't work in real time.
+1)common.Game doesn't work in real time.
 It pauses and waits for user input in each frame.

 * unit tests